 In the Westwater Canyon Member, clay minerals are the primary iron-bearing phase (Riese, 1980).
 The Westwater Sandstone contains areas where the dominant iron mineral is hematite, and areas where the dominant iron mineral is limonite (Saucier, 1980).
-However, since both limonite and hematite chemically alter pyrite (a potential acid-producing constituent), the new compound no longer has the potential to generate acid solutions.
+However, since both limonite and hematite form at the expense of pyrite the Westwater formation has little potential to generate acid solutions.